maxkub/xmonad-config/README.markdown

-# xmonad-config
+# xmonad-config : AZERTY config

-xmonad-config is the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel.
+xmonad-config is the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel, modified by maxkub.

 ## Introduction